 - English, ESOL, and Math placement results, for the purpose of course placement and prerequisite skill level assessment, do not expire and remain valid indefinitely.
 If however, a significant amount of time has passed since the English or ESOL placement was completed, a student may elect to repeat the placement test to secure an accurate assessment of the current skill level.

 - If a student does not accept the recommended placement, he/she may retake the same placement test two additional times within a one-year period.

 - A student who has completed a course in the English, ESOL or math sequence may take the placement test to determine his/her current competency level in English, ESOL and math courses, if two years have elapsed since the course was completed.

-- For any other special circumstance, or with an instructor or counselor recommendation, a student may petition to retest through the Dean of Counseling.
+- For any other special circumstance, or with an instructor or counselor recommendation, a student may schedule an assessment through the Assessment Center.